Avengers Assemble (comics)

-Avengers Assemble was an ongoing comic book series featuring the Marvel Comics superhero team the Avengers.
-Its initial release coincided with the release of the 2012 film The Avengers.
+Avengers Assemble is a comic book series featuring the Marvel Comics superhero team the Avengers.
+The first title was an ongoing series whose initial release coincided with the release of the 2012 film The Avengers.

-The series was originally featured as an Avengers book featuring the cast from the 2012 film, designed to attract fans of Marvel's cinematic universe to the comics.
+The 2012 series was originally featured as an Avengers book featuring the cast from the 2012 film, designed to attract fans of Marvel's cinematic universe to the comics.
 After issue #8, it switched focus to showing different Avengers between missions.
 Beginning with #14 A.U., it has become the Avengers book used for crossovers.
 The series ended in March 2014.

+In 2024, it was announced that the title would revived as a 5-issue limited series, featuring both veterans and new recruits being added to a new team called the Avengers Emergency Response Squad.

 Publication history

 Brian Michael Bendis wrote the first eight issues after which Kelly Sue DeConnick and Stefano Caselli took over as part of Marvel NOW!.

+The 2024 limited series will be written by Steve Orlando and illustrated by Cory Smith and takes places following the "Blood Hunt" crossover event.

 Team roster

+2012 series

-Avengers Assemble began its run featuring the six members from the 2012 film.
+The Avengers Assemble ongoing series began its run featuring the six members from the 2012 film.
 From issue #9 and on, it does not have an official roster, instead focusing on various Avengers.

+2024 series

+Inspired by the impromptu Avengers team he formed during the "Blood Hunt" event, Captain America forms a rapid-response rescue team based out of Avengers Mansion called the Avengers Emergency Response Squad, or the AVENG.E.R.S., featuring a lineup which includes Wasp, Hawkeye, Hercules, She-Hulk, Photon, Night Thrasher, Lightning, Wonder Man, Shang-Chi and Lightspeed.
+Due to the rapid response nature of the team, on hand members are immediately deployed while the others remain behind at the Avengers Mansion; the members sent out changes every issue.
+Unbeknownst to the AVENG.E.R.S., the threats they deal with are orchestrated by the Serpent Society to keep them distracted while they gather mystic materials for Mephisto.
+Much like with the AVENG.E.R.S., the Serpent Society members sent out on this errand changes every issue as they gather ingredients for the Serpent's Tears.

+Continuing past the initial miniseries under the title "Astonishing Avengers Infinity Comic", named for the Avengers team from AXIS, later issues would also see the AVENG.E.R.S. recruit Daredevil (Elektra Natchios), Human Torch (Jim Hammond), Mr. Immortal, Somnus, She-Thing, Phone Ranger, and Captain Beyond.